MicroEJ/docs/MWT/how-to-event-dispatcher.rst

 		}
 	}

 In addition to dispatching the provided events, an event dispatcher may generate custom events.
 This may be done by using a ``DesktopEventGenerator``.
+Its ``buildEvent()`` method allows to build an event which may be sent to a widget using the ``sendEventToWidget()`` method.

 Initializing and disposing the dispatcher
 -----------------------------------------